silarsis/assistant/README.md

 `agent` is the nexus, runs the websocket and connections to the other models.
 This one is where most of the development will happen, and will be the entry point for cli-based use.

-`webui` provides a basic web interface, and sends messages to the gpt4all container
+`webui` provides a basic web interface, and sends messages to the gpt4all container.

-`dalai` is an alternate model for me to ensure that I've appropriate abstracted the models
+`motorhead` and `redis` for conversational memory made more persistent.

-`milvus` is a vector database I believe I'll eventually need as a memory - it's a replacement for pinecone in the autogpt setup
+`chroma` for a persistent chromadb for document stores.

 ## Process